top of page

 • Water and snacks

-• Back-up shoes or accessories if needed
+• Backup shoes or accessories if needed

-5. Day-of Performance Tips
+Day-of Performance Tips

-• Arrive early and get familiar with the space.
+• Arrive early to get familiar with the space.

-• Remember: It's about expression, not perfection.
+Remember: It's about expression, not perfection.
+Focus on sharing your music with the audience.

 bottom of page